LabGenExp/hiPSC-derived_AxD_models/README.md

 # hiPSC-derived_AxD_models
 This repository contains code used to process and analyze two scRNA-seq datasets prepared from co-culture and organoid models of Alexander disease.
 Samples were processed using the 10X Genomics platform.
 The data have been deposited in Gene Expression Omnibus under accession number GSE261158.
-In August 2024, the code has been updated with changes related to revision of the related manuscript.
+In August 2024, the code has been updated with changes related to revision of the related manuscript. _Aberrant neurodevelopment in human iPS cell-derived models of Alexander disease_ is now published in Glia journal at: https://onlinelibrary.wiley.com/doi/full/10.1002/glia.24618.

 The repository includes the following folders and files: